nathiedeheyl/pp5_mildew-detection/README.md

 ## Credits

+I developed this project with guidance from Code Institute's imaging walkthrough tutorial, which served as a foundational reference throughout the development process and drew from Code Institute's example project ideas.
+The methodologies and implementation approaches are relying on the educational content provided from this resource, while adapting the concepts to meet the specific requirements.

 ### Content

 - Information about powdery mildew I obtained mainly from the [website of the Royal Horticultural Society](https://www.rhs.org.uk/disease/powdery-mildews)